noahtalerman/fleet-1/docs/Contributing/API-Versioning.md

 e.GET("/api/latest/fleet/carves/{id:[0-9]+}/block/{block_id}", getCarveBlockEndpoint, getCarveBlockRequest{})
 ```

-This will mean that the following are the only valid paths after this point:
+This means that the following are the only valid paths after this point:

 ```
+/api/latest/fleet/carves/1/block/1234
 /api/2021-12/fleet/carves/1/block/1234
 ```